It May Be...

-There is no App for learning how to write letters included in the Reading Program’s 14 Apps.
+There is no app for learning how to write letters included in the Reading Program’s 14 apps.
 It may be the child using this program has already learned how to write letters in preschool, kindergarten or first grade.
 It may be that the parent has already been teaching the child letter shapes.
 Or, it may be that the child will need to be taught how to write letters before he or she can begin any of the Program’s writing activities.

 In classrooms using the Reading Program, children are taught to write letter shapes using a series of activities.
 For the convenience of parents who may be assisting their children in learning to write letters, explanations of and links to the classroom letter writing activities are included here.

-The salt tray is the child’s letter drawing board.
+The salt tray is the child’s letter-drawing board.
 Using his or her finger as a writing instrument, the child draws the first stroke of the letter in the salt by copying the blue line on the first page of the flipbook.
-When the first stroke of the letter has been drawn in the salt, the child flips to the second page of the book and draws the orange line in the salt.
+When the first stroke of the letter has been drawn in the salt, the child flips to the second page of the flipbook and draws the orange line in the salt.
 When done, the child simply gives the salt box a little shake and the letter disappears.
 The salt is now ready to let the same letter be written again or to accept the drawing of a new letter.

-The flip books are used to guide the child in which part of a letter is drawn first, which part second, and so on.
+The flip books are used to guide the child to which part of a letter is drawn first, which part second, and so on.
 The dot at the beginning of the blue and orange lines indicate to the child where he or she is to begin when drawing that line.
 An occasional letter takes more than two lines to draw.
 For these letters, the third and/or fourth lines are also colored blue and orange and arrows indicate the appropriate starting points.

 The child may practice any of the letters he or she wishes, repeating any as often as is wished.
 If subsequent experience indicates the child needs more practice on specific letters, the parent can assign the appropriate flipbooks for the child’s use.